icefoxen/rfcs/rfcs/00001-distributed-identity.md

 How do we nicely have an updateable database to associate nicer usernames to hashes?

 An actual web of trust would be nice!!!
+How do we do that without publishing new keys?
+Or do we just publish new keys whenever someone signs your key?
+That might work out well actually...

 # Future work
 [future]: #future-work

-As mentioned, mapping updateable, location-based usernames such as `joe@example.com` to a particular hash would have some strong benefits.
+As mentioned, mapping updateable, location-based usernames such as `joe@example.com` to a particular hash would have some benefits.

 # References/related works
 [references]: #references